 Electrical outlets in Thailand typically feature two-pronged round or flat sockets, either Type A, Type B, Type C, or Type F. Be sure to bring the right power adapters for your devices.
 Electrical voltage is 220V and the standard frequency is 50Hz.

-I’m not an expert on Chiang Rai but I do hope that you find this post useful.
-I’m only sharing some of the things that I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
-You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.
+No way am I an expert on Chiang Rai but I do hope you find this guide useful.
+I’m only sharing some of the things I learned from our trip.
+If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comment section below.
+We’d love to have you join our Facebook Travel Group as well.

 Thanks for stopping by and prepare to be amazed by Wat Rong Khun in Chiang Rai!

 These are some of the things we brought with us to Chiang Rai.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)